Trails and Orienteering

-Price: £2, includes an activity sheet for you to collect brass rubbings from each board.
+Price: £3, includes an activity sheet for you to collect brass rubbings from each board.
 Available from the Brockhole shop and the Woodland shop located by the playground.

 We followed the Beatrix Potter nature trail boards... and loved the memories of reading the stories to our daughters, They were most informative on the animals too.- TripAdvisor review, December 2014